choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-09-japan/index.md

 I happened to have my International Driver's Permit, so we rented two cars with me as one of the drivers, which was a great idea considering how far Amanohashidate was.

+Amanohashidate was pretty interesting.
+It's a linear path across the sand spit, and then you can take a ski lift up to a viewing point.

+Thankfully, Japan's cars and roads were pretty much the same as Singapore's, so I had no trouble driving at all.
+At some points, the parts up north by the sea (at Ine) had really narrow roads, but the problem was never the road, just congestion with other cars.

+I highly recommend doing a road trip around Japan at least once, for you check out the countryside.
+One thing to be wary about, the tolls are so expensive, but so are the long-haul train trips anyway...

 ## Itinerary